How to spruce up your garden furniture

 - Teak oil or furniture stain

-Hardwood furniture can be left uncovered throughout winter due to the natural oils in the wood that help protect it.
+Hardwood furniture can be left uncovered throughout winter if it's protected, but we'd still recommend some garden furniture covers to further protect it against the elements.
 If you opt for the out-in-all-weathers option, then eventually you’ll need our tricks to restoring your wooden furniture back to its best.

 Top tip: Try to keep the feet of your furniture off the floor and the furniture tilted